microsoft/PubSec-Info-Assistant/docs/features/features.md

 ![Chat screen](/docs/images/info-assist-chat-ui.png)

-The end user leverages the web interface as the primary method to engage with the IA copilot template, and the Azure OpenAI service.
+The end user leverages the web interface as the primary method to engage with the IA agent template, and the Azure OpenAI service.
 The user interface is very similar to that of the OpenAI ChatGPT interface, though it provides different and additional functionality which is outlined on the [User Experience](/docs/features/user_experience.md) page.

 ## Document Deletion

-There are multiple options to for deleting documents in the IA copilot template.
+There are multiple options to for deleting documents in the IA agent template.
 Most users will perform document deletion in the UI, while experience technical users may opt for deleting files through the underlying infrastructure.
 Document deletions are not instantaneous and can take up to ten minutes to propagate through all components of the system.

 ### File Deletion in the UI